 After primers had been designed and rehydrated a test qPCR run was administered, using sample immune compromised tissue from Pacific Oysters from the Roberts Lab.
-After getting the test results back, only astacin and cystatin B were decided to continue with the experiment considering the pger_ep4 primer wasn’t expressing the desired genes.
+After getting the test results back, only astacin and cystatin B were decided to continue with the experiment considering the pger_ep4 primer was not detected.

 Lastly a qPCR was ran for the astacin and cystatin B genes using the cDNA from the control and experimental oysters under these parameters: 1.
 95°C for 10 minutes 2.
 95°C for 15s 3.
 55 °C for 15 s 4.
 72°C for 30 s (+ plate read) 5.
 Return to step 2 39 more times 6.
 95°C for 10s 7.
 Melt curve from 65°C to 95°C, at 0.5°C for 5s (+plate read).
 Data was then exported and ran through PCR miner and compared to a normalizing gene (elongation factor) for overall gene expression.